All Episodes

 I mean, you can match the Republican Party's history to the Democrats' Party history as it pertains to the American African community.

-Now Republicans didn't bring up that conversation.
+Now, the Republicans didn't bring up that conversation.

 The Democrats brought that conversation up in this election.

-So since they brought it up, why don't the Republicans tell about reconstruction, which actually was a reparation?
+So, since they brought it up, why don't the Republicans tell about Reconstruction, which actually was a reparation?

 Well, it's interesting you speak of all of this.

-Uh I don't think a lot of Republicans want to bring it up because they don't want to offend anybody.
+I don't think a lot of Republicans want to bring it up because they don't want to offend anybody.

-They don't want to play to get to telling it because I mean I'm down here by myself.
+I'm not going to get to telling it because, I mean, I'm down here by myself.

-I am African American, I'm running around here.
+I'm running around here.

-And no, I can imagine.
+No, I can imagine.

 I can imagine.

-Because she told the truth of actually what the feeling is, and I think it's a good point.
+I hope he goes back to that and hopefully makes a parody out of that because she told the truth of actually what the feeling is, and I think it's a good point.

 They ought to drop a what was the party in control during the Jim Crow era?